GauravDhuri/missingskill-learning/javascript/introduction.md

 </center>
 <br>

-> JavaScript is a scripting language that is single-threaded and  and synchronous.
+> <span class="highlight">JavaScript is a scripting language that is single-threaded and  and synchronous</span>.
 It is used to create and control dynamic website content i.e anything that moves, refreshes or changes (without us requiring to manually reload the web page)

 # <span class="header">Why to use JavaScript ?</span>